Eboclive/Digital-Musical-Gloves/README.md

 34. Little finger and palm – G# (dominant)
 35. Little finger, palm and thumb knuckle – G# Major
 36. Little finger, palm and thumb – G# minor

-This can be represented in a table format as follows;

 It can be seen that there are 36 different combinations, to reflect the 12 chromatic keys, along with the dominant, major and minor alternatives.
 It is noted that there is, as yet, no option to give a minor 7b5 chord (or arpeggio) combination.
 At this point, however, no notes have been produced.
 The left hand has only given the key, ready for the right hand pads/triggers to actually generate the correct notes from the given key stated by the right hand.
 The right hand fingers can play individual notes, or multiple notes together, to create a chord.
 From this point, the right hand fingers will be used in conjunction with the left hand fingers as follows;